vb7401/antidote/README.md

 # antidote
-a comprehensive task scheduler. uses min-cost max flow for scheduling.
+a task organizer, built at HackLodge Boston W20.